johndatserakis/chrome-ribbon-reminder/README.md

 I have also setup a background page that will let you handle background actions nicely - I don't use it in this extension as everything is handled in the popup - but you can use it however you like.

+For Firefox add-ons, install [web-ext](https://github.com/mozilla/web-ext) and run `web-ext build` in the final dist folder.
+This will produce a zip that will accepted through Firefox.
+Other than the `applications` property in the manifest.json - there are no other differences.
+Make sure your application `id` is unique or else it won't be accepted.

 ## Hit Me Up

 Go ahead and fork the project!
 Message me here if you have questions or submit an issue if needed.
 I'll be making touch-ups as time goes on.
 Have fun with this!